Gas Metal Arc Welding (GMAW / MIG)

 SCHEDULE: Classes are held Monday through Thursday, and on Saturdays.
 We offer morning, afternoon, and evening classes.
 Please contact us to build a schedule that works for you.
 We’re committed to flexibility and your success.

 TESTING: A MIG weld test assesses a welder's ability to produce quality welds on a specified base metal and joint, using positions like flat (1G), horizontal (2G), vertical (3G), or overhead (4G), or specific joints like fillet or butt welds.
 The process involves preparing a test plate or pipe, making the required welds according to a WPS (Welding Procedure Specification), or standard guidelines, and then inspecting the weld for defects like undercutting or lack of fusion, and often performing a bend test or etch test to verify internal weld quality.
 Successful candidates receive a certificate and become AWS Certified Welders in whatever position(s) they've tested for.
+Students have the opportunity to perform testing in multiple positions for the process they've selected at no additional cost.
 All test fees are included in your course cost, ensuring a seamless path from training to credentialing.

 REQUIRED PPE: For this course, students with need required PPE's such as welding helmet, gloves, FR welding jacket, and work boots.
 Students can purchase their PPE packet from Swaby Group.
 All tools and welding consumables are provided by Swaby Academy as part of the course.